 - •Adults have a professional duty to set a responsible example to pupils.
 Adults should not put themselves in a position which may compromise their professional status.
-Adults should bear in mind that most pupils have mobile recording and photographic technology to hand, and the potential this has for comments or actions to be recorded out of context. - •On occasions when adults are socialising in groups, in public locations, it is important that professional standards are maintained and no opportunity is given to pupils to compromise these. - •Socialising includes any activity online and/or through social media.
-Especially where information shared may cast doubt or raise concerns of credibility and or suitability to act as a professional or work with children. - •Adults must not drink alcohol on school premises, unless at an approved School function.
+Adults should bear in mind that most pupils have mobile recording and photographic technology to hand, and the potential this has for comments or actions to be recorded out of context. - •On occasions when adults are socialising in groups, in public locations, it is important that professional standards are maintained and no opportunity is given to pupils to compromise these. - Socialising includes any activity online and/or through social media.
+Especially where information shared may cast doubt or raise concerns of credibility and or suitability to act as a professional or work with children.